pr4shan7/beginners-only/README.md

 * [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)
 * [Resources to learn Git](https://try.github.io/)

-Now that you are familiar with the basics of Git and GitHub, apply your knowledge to practice and start contributing to [this repository](https://github.com/pr4shan7/beginners-only).
-You are welcome! ^_^
+Now that you are familiar with the basics of Git and GitHub, apply your knowledge to practice and start contributing to [this repository](https://github.com/pr4shan7/beginners-only) and help it evolve.
+You're welcome! ^_^

 Please read the [Contribution Guide](https://github.com/pr4shan7/beginners-only/blob/master/CONTRIBUTING.md) before you start.